alialsarraf/practicalAPITest/README.md

 # Practical Test (API) Project

+## Agile Test Approach
+For this project, I broke down the test approach as follow:

+* Test first the UI and understand the basic use journey of what the website try to provide.
+* Breakdown all the UI functionality and highlight what I believe is an issue or working as expected based on my previous experience.
+* From the UI, I open the Google Developer tool and monitor all the API calls and see the level of functionality of the API and see what can be consider as an issue or expected.

+## Bug Report

+UI Issues:

+* Car details: When clicking on the car image, it takes you back to the dashboard.
+This can be expected feature but I felt like the image will .
+* Profile Update:
+* Maker Page: User not able to return to dashboard when clicking Rating Buggy logo on top of the page from the Makers Page.
+For example if you proceed to Lamborghini page and you click on Rating Buggy, the user remain on the maker page and on the bottom left corner you will see the URL with \broken.
+* Make Page: Found a few issues
+  * Model and Rank toggles doesn't do anything.
+Taking the behavior the buttons are clickable
+  * Votes, change the ordering on random, instead of ascending or descending order.
+Checking the Network call, the API call is set to return the order on random.
+*

+API Issues:

+* Update Profile: If I added a text instead of a number as age, I get a 502 system error in the API call.
+But I can see the UI is doing inline error message which cover this issue.
+The API should return a value 400 error, as it can exposed as its own to a different UI.
+We need to consider each code as its own product and can function as expected.

+## Automation Test coverage

+The five top critical functionality we can cover in the API level testing will

+* Registration
+* Login
+* User Profile update
+* Voting
+* Dashboard

-## Project Outline
+## Project Outline ---- STILL NEED WORK

-This project is a simple API automation framework that Request Promise Native, and Chai which are a collection java scripts librarys as it's core components.
+This project is a simple API automation framework that Request Promise Native, and Chai which are a collection java scripts library's as it's core components.

+* [Mocha](https://mochajs.org/): Is the main core of this example test framework, it is a popular JavaScript test framework, running on Node.JS and in the browser.

 * [Request Promise Native](https://github.com/request/request-promise-native): The simplified HTTP request client 'request' with Promise support.
 Which can help us in triggering all the requests calls similar to what you can do when using Postman or any similar request triggering libraries.

-* [Chai](https://www.chaijs.com/): is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+* [Chai](https://www.chaijs.com/): is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any JavaScript testing framework.

-* [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser): is an XML parser, as the call returned from the TradeMeSandbox is XML and not a JASON file.

 ## Getting Started
-There are two ways to run the project, by openning a bash command line (if running in windows or regular commandline on linux)
+There are two ways to run the project, by lunching the bash command line (if running in windows or regular command line on Linux)

 * Run
 ```